ferrants/qball/README.md

 Todo:
 =====
-- Request key
+- If compliance to the line isn't working, hide the list and allow people to request keys which they can use
-- Timeout for next up
+- Timeout for person who is next up
+- Intentionally made all the requests a GET for simplicity.
+This may change this at some point
+- Ready url to post to